-Often referred to as one of the most beautiful countries in Europe, Montenegro is a must-see – especially if you are a nature lover who wants to experience outdoor activities, like hiking, biking, zip-lining, and more.
-And if you are looking for a more off-the-beaten-path type of place, then Montenegro is the country to visit.
+Often referred to as one of the most beautiful countries in Europe, Montenegro is a must-see place.
+Especially if you are a nature lover who wants to experience outdoor activities, like hiking, biking, zip-lining, and more.
+But Montenegro is also home to charming villages and towns.
+And if you are looking for a more off-the-beaten-path type of place, Montenegro is the country to visit.

 Don’t get me wrong – Montenegro is surely no hidden gem.
 Within the last few years, it has become very popular.
 People from all over the world flock to Montenegro – but compared to other European destinations, it is still not that well known.

-And not only is Montenegro stunning (as a regular Switzerland visitor, I have pretty high standards), it is also quite cheap (again, as a regular Switzerland visitor, I am used to high prices), which made a trip to Montenegro even more fun!
+Montenegro is stunning (as a regular Switzerland visitor, I have pretty high standards).
+It is also relatively affordable (again, as a regular Switzerland visitor, I am used to different prices), so a trip to Montenegro is even more fun!

 With a bit more than 620,000 inhabitants, Montenegro is a comparatively small country in Europe.